qrvey/partner-portal/docs/embedding/widgets/app-building/page-view.md

 > **Note**: Refer to the [ FAQs](../../../faqs/faqs.md) if you don’t know where to find any of the required configuration properties.

 ### Hiding Features
-Show or hide any feature you don’t require for your embedded use cases by setting a property to true or false which creates a customized version of the page builder widget.
+Show or hide any feature you don’t require for your embedded use cases by setting a property to true or false which creates a customized version of the Dashboard Builder widget.

 You can hide all the features mentioned in the table below If you set the *Liteversion* property to **true**.